TYPO3-Documentation/TYPO3CMS-Reference-TSconfig/Documentation/PageTsconfig/Mod.rst

     string

 :aspect:`Description`
-   Defines the default quoting character for CSV exports.
-The value set will be displayed as default quoting in the export dialog in the list module.
+   Defines the default quoting character for CSV downloads.
+The value set will be displayed as default quoting in the download dialog in the list module.

 :aspect:`Default`